brunoluizcs/PZ_Challenge_Android/README.md

 3. Crie as instruções de instalação e execução do aplicativo em seu readme.md
 4. Por fim, envie o link do seu repositório para avaliarmos seu código

-Desanexar: duplicate the repository: a) Create a new repository on GitHub, b) Clone the forked repository you want to detach from its parent, and c) Push all branches in this clone to your new repository.
+Desanexar - basically duplicate the repository: a) Create a new repository on GitHub, b) Clone the forked repository you want to detach from its parent, and c) Push all branches in this clone to your new repository.

 ## Requisitos do projeto